polikas/Twilight-Tattoo-Shop/README.md

 # Twilight-Tattoo-Shop
-Second year project at the university, made with Unity, assets created by artist with Maya
+Second year project at the university, made with Unity, assets created by artist with Photoshop

 Team name: Crypto